dwp/accessibility-manual/app/views/best-practice/service-features/README.md

 ## 2.2.1 Timing Adjustable (A)

-There are several ways we can meet these criteria.
+There are several ways we can meet this criteria.

 Most commonly we will use a [session time out](https://github.com/alphagov/govuk-design-system-backlog/issues/104) pattern to allow the user to extend.